 This is a need-based grant (need is determined by Student Financial Aid) for graduate students who are Texas residents.
 Each student may receive up to $1,500 per semester, with a maximum of $3,000 per year.
-(DO NOT SEND THIS APPLICATION TO THE OFFICE OF GRADUATE STUDIES.)
+(DO NOT SEND THIS APPLICATION TO THE OFFICE OF GRADUATE AND PROFESSIONAL STUDIES.)
 The application is now located on the Scholarships and Financial Aid website.
 Turn the completed form in to the Scholarships and Financial Aid office (located in the Pavilion, 2nd floor).

 Research and Presentation Grants

-Purpose: The Graduate Student Research and Presentation Grant Program is supported by the Office of Graduate Studies and by funds provided by The Texas A&M Association of Former Students.
+Purpose: The Graduate Student Research and Presentation Grant Program is supported by the Office of Graduate and Professional Studies and by funds provided by The Texas A&M Association of Former Students.
 The purpose of the program is to support graduate student research or travel to make presentations or conduct research by reimbursing students for some of the eligible expenses incurred.
 Travel expenses are allowed on research grants if absolutely required in order to complete the research.

 >>Grant Recipient Reimbursement Form

 Eligibility: The applicant must be in good academic standing (3.0 GPR) and registered as a full-time graduate student at TAMU – College Station campus at the time of application and at the time of reimbursement.
 TAM Health Science Center students are not eligible for this award.
 Students are allowed one RAP grant per degree.
 If you have received a RAP grant before, you are not eligible to apply again, unless one was received as a master’s student and you are now applying as a doctoral student.
 Applications must be received by the posted deadlines to enable enough time for processing.